 Monitor AWS Resources with IT-Conductor

 Monitoring in IT-Conductor starts with setting up the IT-Conductor Gateway.
 Please refer to IT-Conductor Gateway Setup for AWS for installation instructions specifically for AWS, where IT-Conductor is an approved AWS Marketplace solution with a launch-ready AMI (Amazon Machine Image).
-Once the gateway is installed securely in your AWS VPC (Virtual Private Cloud), you can then start connecting your AWS environment to IT-Conductor for the discovery of your VPC, VMs, Storage Volumes, Gateways, etc. Please refer here for detailed instructions.
+Once the gateway is installed securely in your AWS VPC (Virtual Private Cloud), you can then start connecting your AWS environment to IT-Conductor for the discovery of your VPC, VMs, Storage Volumes, Gateways, etc. Please refer IT-Conductor Knowledge Base for detailed instructions.
 You also have the option to add systems for monitoring via LMDB discovery which takes place prior to migrating to the cloud environment.

 Figure 1: AWS Infrastructure Discovery and Monitoring in IT-Conductor

 AWS Resources in IT-Conductor Service Grid

 Now, let’s take a look at our demo AWS environment in IT-Conductor.
 As you can see below, you can easily distinguish PROD systems from QA systems.

 Figure 2: SAP on AWS in IT-Conductor Service Grid

 Notice how each system is represented in the service grid.
 Organized from left to right, you can easily toggle each component as you drill them down to look for the information that you need.
 See the image below for the expanded service grid.